 Getinge wants to contribute to sustainable health care through increased environmental and social responsibility that has a positive impact on society.
 We continue our transition toward the target of becoming carbon neutral in our own operations by 2025 (Scope 1 and Scope 2).
 Getinge has committed to the Science Based Targets initiative as part of increasing transparency about our progress in reaching our target.

 We are progressing according to plan, although much work remains to be done.
-So far, we have decreased our CO₂-emissions in production by 23% compared to the base year 2019.
-In 2021, 40% of the energy consumption in our production derived from renewable energy resources and in 2022 we expect that figure to exceed 50%.
+So far, we have decreased our CO₂-emissions in production by 48% compared to 2021.
+In 2022, 60% of the energy consumption in our production derived from renewable energy resources.

 To further reduce Getinge’s carbon footprint, we are reviewing our entire supply chain and working with suppliers and customers to adopt a circular economy.
 This applies to everything from recycling and managing residual products to logistics and distribution.